RinCynar/aGmua/_posts/2024-04-14-HOW-TO-RECOVER-ACCIDENTALLY-DELETED-PRE-INSTALLED-APPLICATIONS-BY-ADB.md

 <br>
 The actual removal command is

-  $ adb uninstall --user 0 <name 0f package>
+  $ adb uninstall --user 0 <name of package>

 However, what should I do if I find that I deleted it by mistake after deleting it?
 Of course, you can choose to reset the phone and restore everything to factory settings easily, but this is not what we want.<br>
 In fact, using adb can also easily restore accidentally deleted applications.
 You only need to execute the command

-  $ adb shell cmd package install-existing <name 0f package>
+  $ adb shell cmd package install-existing <name of package>

 like this: <br>
 <br>